Shakespeare in Love: Oscar controversy

 The performances of Gwyneth Paltrow, Judi Dench, and Geoffrey Rush garnered critical acclaim, earning them Academy Award nominations for Best Actress, Best Supporting Actress and Best Supporting Actor respectively, with Paltrow and Dench winning their categories.

 Shakespeare In Love won the Best Picture Oscar at the 71st Academy Awards, controversially defeating critically favored Saving Private Ryan and becoming the first comedy to win the award since Annie Hall (1977).
-The academy's decision was criticized by many for awarding the film over Saving Private Ryan, and Gwyneth Paltrow winning Best Actress over frontrunner Cate Blanchett for Elizabeth.
+The academy's decision was criticized by many for giving the award to the film over Saving Private Ryan, and Gwyneth Paltrow winning Best Actress over frontrunner Cate Blanchett for Elizabeth.

 Many industry pundits speculated that the Best Picture win was attributed to the awards campaign led by Weinstein.
 Weinstein was reported to have strong-armed the movie's talent into participating in an unprecedented blitzkrieg of press.
 Terry Press, an executive at DreamWorks at the time, said that Weinstein and Miramax "tried to get everybody to believe that Saving Private Ryan was all in the first 15 minutes".
 Mark Gill, an executive at Miramax at the time, claimed that Weinstein had a reliance on relatively cheap publicity.
 He stated, "This was not saying to the stars, 'O.K., you can go on a couple of talk shows to open the movie and do a weekend of interviews at a junket and thanks so much for helping, Gill said.
 "That was just 'Good morning.
 You've got three more months of shaking hands and kissing babies in you.

 In 2015, The Hollywood Reporter magazine said that it had interviewed hundreds of Academy members, indicating that, having to choose between Shakespeare in Love and Saving Private Ryan, a majority of them would award the Oscar for Best Picture to the latter.
 (The same article claimed that the results of four other Best Picture winners would also be different, referring to their survey as "a referendum on what films have stood the test of time".)
 In 2020, Glenn Close said in an interview with Peter Travers that she thought Paltrow winning Best Actress over Fernanda Montenegro for Central Station did not "make sense".
-In response, Montenegro said she was grateful for Close's praise, but thought the Oscar should have gone to Blanchett.
+In response, Montenegro said she was grateful for Close's praise, but she thought the Oscar should have gone to Blanchett.